-Procedures for smuggling prevention - guideline for ship
+Procedures for smuggling prevention onboard cargo ships

 Preventive measures against unauthorised boarding aboard

-The Master shall endeavor to prevent unauthorized boarding aboard by “Access control” in line with provisions of SSP (Ship Security Plan).
+The Master should endeavor to prevent unauthorized boarding aboard by “Access control” in line with provisions of SSP (Ship Security Plan).

 Procedures for onboard search